Natalia Theodoridou

 Natalia Theodoridou (born c.
 1984) is a Greek novelist, interactive fiction writer, and scholar.
 He was the fiction editor at sub-Q, an interactive fiction magazine.
 The magazine entered indefinite hiatus starting August 2020.
-As of 2025, as an interactive fiction writer he has been nominated for the Nebula Award for Best Game Writing four times.
+As of 2025, he has been nominated for the Nebula Award for Best Game Writing four times (and won in 2024).
+His fiction has been nominated for the Nebula Award and multiple BSFA Awards.

 Biography

 Early life and education

 Theodoridou attended the Aristotle University of Thessaloniki for his undergraduate studies, earning a Bachelor of Arts degree in theatre.
-He subsequently attended the Royal Holloway, University of London in the United Kingdom, earning a Master of Research in drama studies, as well as a Master of Arts in religious studies at the University of Chicago in the United States, as part of the Fulbright Program.
+He subsequently attended the Royal Holloway, University of London in the United Kingdom, earning a Master of Research in drama studies.
+He also earned a Master of Arts in religious studies at the University of Chicago in the United States, as part of the Fulbright Program.

-He has a PhD in Media & Cultural Studies from the SOAS University of London.
+He received a PhD in Media & Cultural Studies from the SOAS University of London.
 As part of his PhD, he spent fifteen months doing fieldwork in Indonesia researching Balinese dance.

-He has also graduated from the Clarion West Writers Workshop.
+Theodoridou is also a graduate of the Clarion West Writers Workshop, class of 2018.

 Career

-Theodoridou's "The Birding: A Fairy Tale", published in Strange Horizons, was the winner of the 2018 World Fantasy Award for short fiction works.
+Theodoridou's "The Birding: A Fairy Tale", published in Strange Horizons, was the winner of the 2018 World Fantasy Award for short fiction.
 It is about a plague that turns nearly everyone in the world into birds.
 The work was also adapted into podcast format.

+In 2024, Theodoridou co-authored an interactive fiction game A Death in Hyperspace (Infomancy.net) with nine other writers: Stewart C. Baker, Phoebe Barton, James Beamon, Kate Heartfield, Sara S. Messenger, JingJing Xiao, Isabel J. Kim, M. Darusha Wehm, and Merc Fenn Wolfmoor.
+It won the 2024 Nebula Award for Best Game Writing.

 Theodoridou's debut novel, Sour Cherry, came out in April 2025 from Tin House (North America) and Wildfire (UK & Commonwealth).
+The novel won the 2026 Locus Award for Best First Novel.
+It was a finalist for the 2025 Nebula Award for Best Novel and a finalist/honorable mention for the 2026 Crawford Award.